 \section{Construction and Evaluation Pipeline}

-To evaluate the 0-to-1 software generation capabilities of LLM agents, we propose an automated benchmark construction and evaluation pipeline.
-As illustrated in Figure~\ref{fig:framework}, it consists of three core modules: (1) Repository Curation, (2) Schema-Guided Task Synthesis, and (3) Black-Box Differential Evaluation.
+To evaluate 0-to-1 software generation, we propose an automated pipeline (Figure~\ref{fig:framework}) comprising three core modules: (1) Repository Curation, (2) Schema-Guided Task Synthesis, and (3) Black-Box Differential Evaluation.

-\subsection{Repository Curation}
+\subsection{Repository curation}

-To construct a high-quality and representative dataset, we target three mainstream languages widely adopted for CLI development, including Python, JavaScript, and Golang~\cite{li2024multilingual}.
-To ensure the reliability of the oracle repositories serving as ground truth in our benchmark, we design a rigorous curation pipeline, with the details as follows:
+To construct a representative dataset, we target three mainstream programming languages widely adopted for CLI development: Python, JavaScript, and Golang~\cite{li2024multilingual}.
+Through a multi-stage filtering process, we yield a final curated set of 94 high-quality oracle repositories.

-\subsubsection{Static Metadata Filtering}
+\subsubsection{Static metadata filtering}